Frenectomy Surgery for Lip & Tongue Tie

 • Lip Tie (Labial Frenectomy): Releases the tissue (labial frenulum) connecting the upper lip to the gums

-While often performed on infants to improve breastfeeding, frenectomy surgery benefits patients of all ages who experience limitations due to restrictive oral tissues.
+While often performed on infants to help with breastfeeding, frenectomy surgery may benefit patients of all ages who experience limitations due to restrictive oral tissues.

-At Healthy Kids Nurtured by Nature, we utilise state-of-the-art dental laser technology for frenectomy procedures, offering significant advantages over traditional methods:
+At Healthy Kids Nurtured by Nature, we use dental laser technology for frenectomy procedures.
+Potential benefits may include:

-• Natural sterilisation of the treatment area, lowering infection risk
+• Natural sterilisation of the treatment area, which may lower infection risk

 When Is a Frenectomy Recommended?